dennisgbrown/vocal-activity-detector/README.md

 3. Download the noisy datasets (warning: 11GB) from the Dropbox and extract into LibriSpeech: https://www.dropbox.com/sh/5tmzx8gat67beyz/AABwXXSFKQKwzZV4kGPQ4dsSa/test-clean-but-actually-noisy.zip?dl=0

-4. Download the labels for test-clean from this link and put its contents in LibriSpeech/labels/test-clean: https://drive.google.com/open?id=1ZPQ6wnMhHeE7XP5dqpAEmBAryFzESlin
+4. Download the labels for test-clean from this link and put it the json files into LibriSpeech/labels/test-clean: https://drive.google.com/open?id=1ZPQ6wnMhHeE7XP5dqpAEmBAryFzESlin

 5. Download the exported model from the same link put its "exported" folder into LibriSpeech/models/pretrainedfg (only needed if we are using it to make more labels)